We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Are you working with infants or children most of the time?
-You may want a stethoscope that has a cute design that can distract the patient, Valdez suggests.
+You may want a stethoscope that has a cute design that can distract the child, nursing student Ana Valdez suggests.

 Some accessories, like stethoscope covers, are designed with pediatric care in mind.

-Or, will you need the best acoustics possible to listen to very faint sounds?
-If so, you may need to look at a higher-priced model.
+Will you need the best acoustics possible to listen to very faint sounds?
+If you frequently work with people who have heart conditions, have respiratory illnesses, or are in a critical care setting, you may need to look at a higher priced model.

 The more expensive stethoscopes use materials that conduct sound more efficiently.

 Stainless steel is considered the best sound transmitter.
 The better instruments have thicker steel heads.